jking79/KUCMSNtupleizer/README.md

     // call functions to process collections and fill tree varibles to be saved
     // varibles to be saved to ttree are declared in the header
     // use LoadEvent() for any processing that must be done before crosstalk
-    // use PostProcessEvent() for any processing that must be done after crosstalk <<<  Most work should be done now.
+    // use PostProcessEvent() for any processing that must be done after crosstalk <<<  Most work should be done here.

     if( DEBUG ) std::cout << "ProcessEvent ObjMan" << std::endl;
     ObjMan.ProcessEvent( geVar );